costibotez/seo-bulk-meta-editor/README.md

 - Edit meta fields inline and save all changes at once via AJAX
 - Responsive table with "Load More" support for large datasets
 - Choose which post types and table columns are included from the plugin's **Settings** page
+- The post type filter dropdown only lists the post types selected in **Settings**
 - Requires the [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) plugin to be installed and active

 ## Installation